What Is Market Capitalization?

-The Definition of Stock Market Capitalization
+Definition & Examples of Market Capitalization

 How to Calculate Stock Market Capitalization

-As of October 25, 2019, The Coca-Cola Company [NYSE: KO] has roughly 4.28 billion shares of stock outstanding, and the stock traded at $53.75 per share.
-If you wanted to buy every single share of Coca-Cola stock in the world, it would cost you 4,280,000,000 shares x $53.75, or $230,050,000,000.
-That is more than $230 billion.
-On Wall Street, people would refer to Coca-Cola's market capitalization as roughly $230 billion.
+For example, as of December 21, 2020, The Coca-Cola Company has roughly 4.3 billion shares of stock outstanding, and the stock traded at $53.74 per share.
+If you wanted to buy every single share of Coca-Cola stock in the world, it would cost you 4,300,000,000 shares x $53.74, or $231,082,000,000.
+That is more than $231 billion.
+On Wall Street, people would refer to Coca-Cola's market capitalization as roughly $231 billion.

 Stock prices can sometimes be misleading when comparing one company to another.
-Stock market capitalization, on the other hand, ignores capital structure specifics that can cause the share price of one firm to be higher than another.
+On the other hand, stock market capitalization ignores capital structure specifics that can cause the share price of one firm to be higher than another.
 This allows investors to understand the two companies' relative sizes.
-For example, compare Coca-Cola at $53.75 per share with streaming service Netflix at $276.82 per share.
-Despite having an exponentially larger share price, the latter has a stock market capitalization of roughly $121 billion, more than $100 billion smaller than Coke's.
-This illustrates some of the complications that come with how to think about share price.
-Sometimes, a $300 stock might be cheaper than a $10 stock.

 It seems strange to many new investors, but the total return can result in an investor making money, even if the company itself goes bankrupt.
 For one, you may have collected dividends over the years.
 The company could also get bought out, and your shares could be bought outright or transferred to shares in the new parent company.

 Using Market Capitalization to Build a Portfolio